sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 causes them to overreach?
 What makes them take risks a normal person avoids?
 Are they brave, foolhardy, driven, greedy, curious, grieving?

+### Fitting the fiction

+One of the joys of Deckahedron World is **building** your character up from a scrappy adventurer to a force to be reckoned with.

+Explain that the characters start out as "scrappy adventurers" that are not much more powerful than a common villager.
+They've got an edge over regular folk, (their special abilities) but they're not mechanically that much stronger.
+Encourage your players to choose backstories that fit where the characters are, mechanically.

+Avoid the situation of a hulking, 7 foot tall barbarian, with a rich history of warring and slaughtering enemies, who gets beat up by a farmer with a shovel and his pet goat.

+This doesn't mean don't let the player create the barbarian character.
+It means, if they do, find some fictional justification (drunkard? battle-worn? magically cursed?) that they're currently at a "scrappy adventurer" level.

 ```
 p15
 ```